LLNL/magpie/README.md

 Tachyon - 0.6.0+, 0.6.1+ [TachyonNote]

-[PigNote] - Default Pig build for versions 0.12.0, 0.12.1, and 0.13.0
+[PigNote] - Default Pig build for versions 0.12.X is Hadoop 0.20 or
-      is Hadoop 0.20 or 1.X, so recompilation may be necessary depending on your environment.
+      1.X, so recompilation may be necessary depending on your environment.

 [TachyonNote] - Default Tachyon build is against Hadoop 1.0.4 and
       Spark may be built against non-0.6.X builds.
 Recompilation of